The $49.1 Billion Opportunity

 Implementation 2-4 weeks, modular, self-service 6-12 months, requires SI partners

-Device Ontology Graph-based, equipment-specific Flat asset trees or none
+Equipment Ontology Knowledge Graph-based, equipment-specific, consulting provided Flat asset trees or none

 Simple.
 Agile.
 Purpose-built for industrial telemetry.